Restraining Orders

 A few common reasons restraining orders are filed include:

-Before a temporary restraining order is filed, the court often uses a temporary restraining order which only lasts a few days.
-It is important that you do not waste any time to take action after receiving a TRO because a permanent restraining order is likely in the works.
-It is imperative that you obey the temporary order even if it was based on a false accusation.
-It is also important to gather and keep any evidence you may have which can help fight the order.
+You must obey the temporary order even if it was based on a false accusation.
+It is also important to gather and keep any evidence you may have that can help fight the order.

-Can a Restraining Order Be Contested or Appealed in Morristown, New Jersey?
+Can a Restraining Order be Contested Or Appealed in New Jersey?

 Yes, a restraining order can be contested or appealed in Morristown, New Jersey.
 If a restraining order is issued against you, it's important to understand that you have the right to defend yourself.